Table of contents

 15. Schedule a time to clean your inbox

-If you don’t schedule a particular time, the clean up task often gets delayed.
-You can set a calendar reminder to notify yourself for the task.
+If you don’t schedule a particular time, the clean-up task often gets delayed.
+You can set a calendar reminder to notify yourself of the task.

 16. Invest in tools